 representing (a part of) the linearized equation that emanates from the Ginzburg-Landau free energy functional \cite{book:17888}.
 The solution of the above equation is generated by the Hermite polynomials

 with eigenvalues given by the discretized separation parameter $\lambda_{n}=2n+1$, being $n=0$ the \emph{Lowest Landau Level} (LLL).
-Abrikosov shows that, if we consider the product $C_{l}e^{ipy}\gamma_{n}\left(w\right)$, it is possible to construct a lattice structure, imposing periodicity in the ground state solution ($n=0$), codified by the normalization constant $C_{l}$, demonstrating in the way, that the free energy is minimal for the LLL, with triangular shape of the fundamental cell in the lattice.
-We invite the reader to consult the holographic realization of the lattice structure considering nonbackreacted matter in \cite{PhysRevD.106.L081902, Montull:2009fe, Maeda:2009vf, Albash:2009iq, Adams:2012pj, Srivastav:2023qof, Xia:2019eje} and with full backreaction in \cite{Donos:2020viz}.
+Abrikosov showed that, if we consider the product $C_{l}e^{ipy}\gamma_{n}\left(w\right)$ in the $\psi$ function, with $l$ an integer number, it is possible to construct a lattice by imposing periodicity in the ground state solution ($n=0$) codified by the normalization constant $C_{l}$, demonstrating by the way, that the free energy is minimal for the LLL with triangular shape of the fundamental cell in the lattice.
+We invite the reader to consult the holographic realization of the lattice structure, considering nonbackreacted matter in \cite{PhysRevD.106.L081902, Montull:2009fe, Maeda:2009vf, Albash:2009iq, Adams:2012pj, Srivastav:2023qof, Xia:2019eje} and with full backreaction in \cite{Donos:2020viz}.

-Regarding the equation (\ref{Req1}) and, according to holographic renormalization, it gives us the scale on transversal $(w,y)$ directions (depending on the value of holographic coordinate $r$) at which the dynamics take place.
+Regarding the equation (\ref{Req1}) and, according to holographic renormalization, it gives us the scale on transversal $(w,y)$ directions (depending on the value of the holographic coordinate $r$) at which the dynamics take place.

 We are primarily interested in analyzing the above equations in the context of NC background.
 To achieve this aim, we stress the commutative backbones of AdS/CMT theory, which is based on the celebrated hair formation of the Reissner-Nordström black hole and related to spontaneous symmetry breaking interpreted as a phase transition from a vanishing scalar field to a non-trivial profile \cite{Gubser:2008px}.
 Moreover, it was shown in \cite{Hartnoll:2008kx} that the AdS$_{2}$ condensate is stable due to the strong gravitational attraction, even in the decoupled limit established in the lines above\footnote{What is more, with a neutral scalar field.}.
 Guided by these works, we review the BF bound of the NC dyonic black hole described in the previous section.
 To expose the AdS$_{2}\times\mathbb{R}^{2}$ structure, we consider the expression for the blackening factor (\ref{bknG}).
 Expanding near the horizon, this function develops a double-zero, as shown in Fig.~\ref{fig:outerh}, due to the nonzero real roots (although is not possible to obtain these roots analytically)